Convert SRF to SVGZ

 SVGZ, or Scalable Vector Graphics Compressed, is a file extension for compressed SVG files, utilizing the GZIP compression method.
 Introduced to optimize web performance, SVGZ retains the scalability and resolution independence of SVG while reducing file size, leading to faster load times and reduced bandwidth usage.
 This format is particularly valuable in web development, digital graphics, and applications requiring efficient transmission and rendering of vector graphics.
 SVGZ emerged as part of efforts to enhance web technologies, catering to the increasing demand for high-quality, scalable visuals in a more efficient manner.

-Wait for the converter to finish and download your SVGZ image.
+Wait for the converter to finalize, then access your SVGZ image.